RuneSkovrupHansen/rust/README.md

 Logic should live in *lib.rs*, the binary should just call library functions in *main.rs* and in this case tests can be added.

+# Minigrep Project

+When running through cargo, i.e. `cargo run ...`, double dash can be specified to pass arguments to the binary that is being run rather than cargo.

+`cargo run <cargo_arguments> -- <binary_arguments>`

+## Accepting Command Line Arguments

+Iterator overview, iterators produce a series of values, and we can call the collect method on an iterator to turn it into a collection, such as a vector, that contains all the elements the iterator produces.

+Good practice to bring parent modules in to scope rather than functions themselves, since it is less ambiguous